jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Storage/Assign-Device-Name.md

 * When an instance is created, for data disks created based on the preset data disk information in the private image, the specific name will be displayed at the device name, such as "/dev/vdb".
 These disks are collectively referred to as the **Default Disk** in the following description; for the remaining new data disks, whether they are empty disks or manually selected disks created based on snapshots, the "Automatically assigned device name" will be displayed at the device name.
 Those disks are collectively referred to as **New Disk** in the following description.
 * In Windows system, if the disk is completely attached (or the source disk for snapshots used to create the disk is completely attached), including initialized, partitioned, and assigned drives, this type of disk is referred to as **Disk with Records** in the following description.
 Otherwise, it is called **Disk without Records**.
-* Device Name "/dev/vdx" (x:ai) is hereinafter abbreviated as "vdx".
+* Device Name "/dev/vdx" (x:a-w) is hereinafter abbreviated as "vdx".

 ## Rules Details